 There is no public parking, however Blue badge holders/registered disabled vehicles can pick up and drop off in the courtyard area.
 Holyrood Distillery is fully accessible for those with mobility requirements.
 There is an onsite wheelchair which can be used for the duration of the tour, and, they have induction loops available throughout the building.
 For more information on disability access, see Holyrood Distillery's profile on Euan's Guide.

 A guided flavour-forward experience, you will learn how gin and whisky are made, and about both the traditions and innovative new methods in craft distilling employed at Holyrood Distillery.
 This is a hands-on sensory experience, taking in Holyrood's gin and whisky distilleries, with opportunities for tasting and nosing throughout.
-From £18 per adult (not including tasting) or £28.00 (including new make tasting or gin flight), approx 60 mins duration, book your Holyrood Gin and Whisky Tour here.
+From £20 per adult or £30.00 (with 4 additional spirit samples), approx 60 mins duration, book your Holyrood Gin and Whisky Tour here.

 Whisky Tour And Tasting